aristanetworks/anta/docs/advanced_usages/custom-tests.md

 Besides these 3 main imports, anta provides some additional and optional decorators:

-- `anta.test.skip_on_platforms`: To skip a test for a function not available for some platform
+- `anta.decorators.skip_on_platforms`: To skip a test for a function not available for some platform
-- `anta.tests.check_bgp_family_enable`: To run tests only if specific BGP family is active.
+- `anta.decorators.check_bgp_family_enable`: To run tests only if specific BGP family is active.

 ```python